elixir-lsp/elixir-ls/.github/ISSUE_TEMPLATE.md

 - [ ] Stop your editor, remove the entire `.elixir_ls` directory, then restart your editor
   * NOTE: This will cause you to have to re-run the dialyzer build for your project

+If you're experiencing high CPU usage, it is most likely Dialyzer building the PLTs; after it's done the CPU usage should go back to normal.
+You could also disable Dialyzer in the settings.

 ### Logs

 1. If using a client other than VS Code, please try VSCode's "ElixirLS: Elixir support and debugger" extension.
 Does it reproduce your failure?